SW-$A^2$-Bench: Benchmarking Autonomous Software Agent Generation for Agentic Web

+\textbf{Phase 2: Semantic Skill Extraction.} In this phase, coding agents are required to extract atomic functional units $\mathcal{S}$ from original software.
+This subtask $\mathcal{P}_{skill}$ can be defined as follows:

+This subtask aims to bridge a profound semantic gap, which requires a thorough comprehension in original software, crucially a challenging task for coding agents.

+\textbf{Phase 3: Agent Composition.} In this process, coding agents are required to generate autonomous software agents based on $\mathcal{S}$ and $\mathcal{E}$ generated in previous stage, defined as following:

+where $\mathcal{C}$ denotes the agent card and $\mathcal{A}_{in}$ denotes the inner agent, composing software agents which are available in Agentic Web.

-We introduce the A2A-Agentization Benchmark, a comprehensive dataset and evaluation framework designed to assess the capability of Agentization methods to autonomously transform open-source software repositories into A2A-compliant agents integrated into the Agentic Web, where these agents can directly interact with peer agents.
+We introduce the \ourbench{}, a comprehensive dataset and evaluation framework designed to assess the capability of \ourtask{} methods to autonomously transform open-source software repositories into agents that operate within the Agentic Web, interacting with peer agents via the A2A protocol.